- Starter

 5. Finish installation and configuration

-Keep the downloaded installer, libraries required for installation, and a provided license file.
+IMPORTANT: Keep the downloaded installer, libraries required for installation, and a provided license file.
 The same installer can be used to upgrade Etlworks to the latest version.
-If for any reason you lost the installer and required libraries you can re download it by requesting a new download link and providing the same Company, Name and Email that you used when you downloaded the installer first time.
+If for any reason you lost the installer and required libraries you can re download it by and providing the same Company, Name and Email that you used when you downloaded the installer first time.

 - user: admin